So many business model examples can be given because so many types and mixtures exist (both complicated and straightforward).

-The most current categorization of business models on the Internet was published by North Carolina State University Professor Michael Rappa (North Carolina State University).
-The professor identified 9 basic concepts:
+The most current categorization of business models on the Internet published by North Carolina State University Professor Michael Rappa (North Carolina State University).
+The professor identified nine basic concepts:

-The business connects buyers and sellers and conducts transactions between them, for which it charges a certain amount of money (fixed rate or percentage of the transaction).
+The business connects buyers and sellers and conducts transactions between them, for which it charges a certain amount of money (fixed rate or percentage of the sale).

 - Marketplace Exchange.
-Provides a wide range of services covering the whole process of the transaction – from the market valuation of the goods to the control of the execution of the contract.
+A company that provides a wide range of services covering the whole process of the transaction; from the market valuation of the goods to the control of the execution of the contract.

 - Demand Collection System.
 Model “Name Your Price” – the potential buyer makes the final (mandatory) bid for a particular product or service, and the broker ensures the execution of the order.

 - Auction Broker.
-A business that carries out the sale of merchants (individuals or company).
+A business that carries out the sale of merchants (individuals or companies).
 Collects costs for placement of goods and commissions, the amount of which is determined by the transaction amount.

 - Transaction Broker.
-Represents a third-party payment mechanism for transactions between buyers and sellers.
+A company that provides a third-party payment mechanism for transactions between buyers and sellers.

 - Distributor.
-Some sort of a catalogue connecting a large number of manufacturers with retail and wholesale customers.
+Some catalog is connecting a large number of manufacturers with retail and wholesale customers.